-- 1. Factory/Environmental Laws: - a.
-Factories Act, 1948 - b.
-Environmental Protection Act, 1986. - c.
-Water (Prevention and Control of Pollution) Act, 1974. - d.
-Air (Prevention and Control of Pollution) Act, 1981. - e.
-Hazardous Wastes (Management, Handling and Transboundary Movement) Rules, 2015 - f.
-Electricity Act, 2003 & - g.
+- 1. Factory/Environmental Laws

+- a.
+Factories Act, 1948.

+- b.
+Environmental Protection Act, 1986.

+- c.
+Water (Prevention and Control of Pollution) Act, 1974.

+- d.
+Air (Prevention and Control of Pollution) Act, 1981.

+- e.
+Hazardous and Other Wastes (Management and Transboundary Movement) Rules, 2016. - f.
+Electricity Act, 2003. - g.
 Other allied applicable Factory Laws, Rules & Regulations thereof.

-2. Labour Laws:
+2. Labour Laws -

-a.
-Employees State Insurance Act, 1948

-- b.
-Employees Provident Funds and Miscellaneous Provisions Act, 1952 - c.
-Payment of Wages Act, 1936 - d.
-Payment of Gratuity Act, 1972 - e.
-Employees Compensation Act, 1923 - f.
-Maternity Benefit Act, 1961 - g.
-Contract Labour (Regulation and Abolition) Act, 1970 - h.
-Sexual Harassment of Women at Workplace (Prevention, Prohibition and Redressal) Act, 2013 & - i.
+- a.
+Employees State Insurance Act, 1948. - b.
+Employees Provident Funds and Miscellaneous Provisions Act, 1952. - c.
+Payment of Wages Act, 1936. - d.
+Payment of Gratuity Act, 1972. - e.
+Employees Compensation Act, 1923. - f.
+Contract Labour (Regulation and Abolition) Act, 1970. - g.
+Sexual Harassment of Women at Workplace (Prevention, Prohibition and Redressal) Act, 2013. - h.
 Other allied applicable Labour Laws, Rules & Regulations thereof.

-The Management has also represented and confirmed that all the laws, rules, regulations, orders, standards and guidelines as are specifically applicable to the Company relating to Industry / Factory / Labour, etc., have been complied with.
+The Management has also represented and confirmed that all the Laws, Rules, Regulations, Orders, Standards and Guidelines as are specifically applicable to the Company relating to Industry / Factory / Labour, etc., have been complied with.

-Apart from the above, we have also examined the compliance of applicable Secretarial Standards/ Guidelines issued by Institute of Company Secretaries of India (ICSI) with specific reference to meetings of the Board of Directors (SS-1) and General Meetings (SS-2).
+Apart from the above, we have also examined the compliance of applicable Secretarial Standards/Guidelines issued by Institute of Company Secretaries of India (ICSI) with specific reference to meetings of the Board of Directors (SS-1) and General Meetings (SS-2).

-Accordingly, we state that during the year under review there were adequate systems and processes in place to monitor and ensure compliance with various applicable and general laws and that the Company has complied with the provisions of the Acts, Rules, Regulations, Orders, Standards, Guidelines, etc., mentioned above.
+Accordingly, we state that during the year under review there were adequate systems and processes in place to monitor and ensure compliance with various applicable laws and that the Company has complied with the provisions of the Acts, Rules, Regulations, Orders, Standards, Guidelines, etc., mentioned above.